 So get started on this three-day itinerary that’ll have you feasting your way across the island.

 Day 1: Big eats in Chinatown

 Where better to kick off your foodie adventure than at Chinatown Complex Market & Food Centre, the largest hawker centre in Singapore?
 With 260 stalls under one roof, you’ll get a crash course on our various cultures through a diverse palate.
 For instance, bubur cha cha, (dessert of coconut milk, taro and sweet potato) harks back to our rural Malay origins.
 Hainanese chicken rice is testament to the early Chinese settlers, who took the region’s love of spice and marinated rice, and transformed that into a single dish beloved by all.

 Chinatown Complex Market & Food Centre.
 335 Smith Street #02-127, Singapore 050335.

 2. Souvenir shopping

 After a hearty breakfast, pop by the district’s many Traditional Chinese Medicine shops, such as Eu Yan Sang in Chinatown Point, to pick up local herbs and remedies.
 The brand offers traditional Chinese remedies for anything from body aches to chronic coughs.
-Plants such as ginseng, that can fetch up to thousands of dollars, are what our forefathers relied upon to cure their ailments—so they’ll make great gifts for your friends and family interested in natural or alternative medicine.
+Plants such as ginseng are what our forefathers relied upon to cure their ailments—so they’ll make great gifts for your friends and family interested in alternative medicine.